 Contaminated groundwater is a concern at many brownfield sites.
 When hydrocarbons compounds such as fuels, solvents or lubricants are the key contaminants, ‘free product’ or Non-aqueous Phase Liquids (NAPL) will sometimes still be present in the ground and may be long lasting sources of contamination to the groundwater.
 Vapours associated with fuels/solvents may also be present in the pore space and pose unacceptable risks.

-Process based remediation includes a number of techniques used to extract the vapour, contaminated groundwater or NAPL from the ground so they can be treated:
+Process based remediation covers a number of mechanical remediation techniques which are used to extract vapour, contaminated groundwater or NAPL from the ground so they can be treated.
+Common methods include:

 PUMP AND TREAT

 Contaminated groundwater is pumped via strategically placed extraction wells and transferred to a water treatment system.
 The treated water is then either disposed of to the sewer, recycled on site or sometimes re-injected into the ground.

 NAPL is often separated from groundwater using a particular type of pump and treat scheme.
 Sometimes NAPL can be recovered directly from the ground without the requirement to pump groundwater when quantities are significant.
 Heat or surfactants can also be applied to enhance the recovery of NAPL.
 Recovered NAPL is then stored onsite before recycling at a licensed facility.